THIS SITE IS UNDER CONSTRUCTION

 ¡La Lotería Installation Goes on Tour!
 Begins in Mexico, Now in the US

-This Installation has received recognition from the very inception, by being awarded an Artists Project Grant from the National Endowment for the Arts and the Arizona Commission for the Arts.
+This Installation has received recognition from the very inception, by being awarded an Artists Project Grant from the National Endowment for the Arts and the Arizona Commission for the Arts in 2000.
 Once the Lotería Installation project was complete, It began its journey in the heart of Mexico.

-The Lotería Installation returned to the States in October 2002 and completed a successful two-year traveling tour throughout the US organized by the The Arizona Commission for the Arts.
-Subsequently, it continues today as a traveling exhibition, touring to many museums, cultural centers and universities throughout the United States.
+The Lotería Installation returned to the States in October 2002 and completed a successful two-year traveling tour throughout the US organized by The Arizona Commission for the Arts.
+Subsequently, it continues today as a traveling exhibition, touring to many museums, cultural centers, and universities throughout the United States.